bitbyt/trumpbot/README.md

 # TrumpBot
 ### Because to make a bot more stupid is to make it more Trump

-Okay so this project started as a challenge to learn how to build a slack chat bot in a span of four hours.
+Okay so this project started as a challenge to learn how to build a slack chat bot in under an hour.
 It is very simple and only responds when it's being called out by name.

 ## Source